 Import the reference_webservice.zip file into Design Studio.
-For instructions on how to import projects into Design Studio using archive files, see "SCD Design Studio Modeling Inventory".
+For instructions on how to import projects into Design Studio using archive files, see the Design Studio Help.

 To see the ZIP file directories and files in Design Studio after the import, open the Java perspective with a Navigator view.
 Table 4-3 shows the directories and top-level files for the reference_webservice.zip file.